M.Ed. in Early Childhood Administration

 National Louis University’s Master of Education in Early Childhood Administration is designed for current and aspiring leaders of center and home-based early childhood programs.
 The early childhood education administration degree program is also appropriate for other early childhood professionals such as preschool owners, Head Start component coordinators, and consultants who work with early childhood programs.
 This program is offered completely online and students admitted into the Master's in Early Childhood Administration program will have the opportunity to work toward attainment of the Illinois Level III Directors Credential while fulfilling the requirements for their graduate degree.
 Students work together as a cohort throughout their studies, building lasting relationships and contacts.

-Consider getting your Master of Education in Early Childhood Administration at NLU if you:
+Consider getting your Master's in Early Childhood Administration at NLU if you:

 - Want to seek an advanced education with the skills to reach a higher level of professional competence as a leader in the field of early childhood education